daniel-frak/dummy4j/README.md

 #### DefinitionProvider

 The `DefinitionProvider` interface represents the source of dummy data definitions.
-The default implementation is `FileBasedDefinitionProvider` which loads `.yml` files and converts them to `LocalizedDummyDefinitions` instances.
+The default implementation is `YamlFileDefinitionProvider` which loads `.yml` files and converts them to `LocalizedDummyDefinitions` instances.

 #### ExpressionResolver